General Data Protection Regulation (GDPR) and UK Data Protection Act 2018

 These issues take on a particular level of importance when the penalties that the EU GDPR introduced for non-compliance are considered, which remain present in the UK GDPR.
 The maximum penalty that can be applied under the either the EU or the UK GDPR is the greater of €20 million/£17.5 million or four percent of a business’s annual worldwide turnover.
 Getting the right advice about the GDPR is essential for your business.

 AN EXPERIENCED PRESENCE IN LONDON

 The team in London also has significant experience in collaborating with the firm’s US offices, law firms in other jurisdictions and other trusted privacy advisors around the globe.
-This approach to partnership extends beyond issues of just data privacy and encompasses other areas that data privacy might impact, including investigations, litigation, employment issues, listing regulations or reputation management.
+This collaborative approach to partnership extends beyond issues of just data privacy and encompasses other areas that data privacy might impact, including investigations, litigation, employment issues, listing regulations or reputation management.